How often your employer pays you can affect your Universal Credit

 If you’re paid once a month on the same date and nothing changes in your earnings, then your Universal Credit amount should stay the same.

 Your Universal Credit payment is based on an assessment period which is a period of one calendar month.
-At the end of each assessment period, a claimant's Universal Credit for that month is calculated.
-The first assessment period starts when the claimant makes their Universal Credit claim.
+At the end of each assessment period, your Universal Credit payment for that month is calculated.
+The first assessment period starts when you make your Universal Credit claim.

-every week - four times a year, you’ll get five sets of wages in one assessment period.
+If you’re paid every week – four times a year, you’ll get five sets of wages in one assessment period

 If you receive Universal Credit and start work you will need to tell the Department for Communities who your employer is.
 This will make sure you receive the right amount of Universal Credit because as your pay changes, the amount of Universal Credit you receive changes too.